 - You can choose to control and/or delete cookies from your hard drive.
 See the Cookie section above for more details.

-- You can choose to not let anyone scan a bar code at a Forrester event unless you want that sponsor to have your contact information.
+- You can choose to not let anyone scan a bar code at a live Forrester event unless you want that sponsor to have your contact information.

 - There may be public areas of the Site that allow you to post or upload information.
 Any information you choose to upload or post can be viewed by all users.
 We discourage you from uploading any personal information in these areas of the Site.